Fredcook12/ORF-Finder/README.md

 python3 ORF_finder.py genome.fasta -m 100

-genome.fasta: Input filename of the genome sequence in FASTA format.
+genome.fasta: Input filename of the genome sequence in FASTA format or use your own in FASTA format.

 -m or --minOrfSize: (Optional) The minimum length of an ORF in amino acids.
 Default is set to 50.